Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 As part of your application, you must include your Life in the UK pass certificate.

-Periods of absence from the UK
+Periods of Absence from the UK (180 day rule) for ILR

 Usually, you must not have spent more than 180 days outside of the UK in a 12-month period to be eligible for ILR status.